In Exercises 9–18, construct the histograms and answer the given ... | Channels for Pearson+

 In Exercises 9–18, construct the histograms and answer the given questions.

-Burger King Dinner Service Times Use the frequency distribution from Exercise 18 in Section 2-1 to construct a histogram.
-Using a strict interpretation of the criteria for being a normal distribution, does the histogram appear to depict data from a population with a normal distribution?
+Tornadoes Use the frequency distribution from Exercise 16 in Section 2-1 to construct a histogram.
+Does the histogram appear to be skewed?
+If so, identify the type of skewness.

 Verified step by step guidance